 I never really fit well in the IT world.
 I remember having the task of renaming the database tables and asking my boss who I should talk to so the names made sense to everyone who was going to use them.
 He didn’t understand why I needed to talk to anyone – that’s when I knew my human-centric design approach wasn’t for everyone.

 Learning how information flowed from databases across networks and the internet got me excited about doing more web development and design so I left Frazee to be an independent contractor and explore what was out there.
 It was the dotcom boom.
 I did some e-commerce work and a brief stint at SPAWAR before landing at Medibuy.com, the first real-time, end-to-end e-commerce exchange, where I grew from senior designer to manager to Director of Product Design.
 It was a crazy time of innovation and free sushi lunches.

 After the bust, I joined Mitchell International.
 I started in the Technology Architecture group as a UX Architect then, using what I learned at Medibuy, grew Mitchell’s first UX department.
 Mitchell was a great experience but I wanted to go back out on my again to help other companies grow UX teams.
 Then with the market crash of 2008, I sought shelter as the AVP of UX for Technology Strategy at LPL Financial briefly before settling in at FICO.
 At FICO, I took a handful of designers across the US, Europe and Asia and grew FICO a world class enterprise UX department.
-I left FICO to do a brief stint as VP of Product Strategy and Innovation at a small startup then left to help other organizations with their strategies, processes and operations.
+I left FICO to be the VP of Product Strategy and Innovation at a small startup then left to help other organizations with their strategies, processes and operations.